-Tips for Helping Your Kids Buy Their First Home
+Guide to Helping Your Kids Buy Their First Home

-Every parent dreams of that moment when their kids fly the nest and leave them to enjoy their golden years without all the busyness that come with child-rearing.
+Every parent dreams of that moment when your kids fly the nest and leave you to enjoy their golden years without all the busyness that come with child-rearing.
 Of course, seeing your kids leave home can also be bittersweet, and not just because you suddenly discover how much you miss having them around all the time.
 The added stress comes from finding out how much of a challenge it is to help your kids finance their own home purchase in today's competitive market.
 Many parents would like to help their kids get into their first property.
 Here are a few pointers as to how to achieve that.

-Types of Refinance
+Types of Refinance for Parents

 Home equity loan: a type of refinancing loan in which a homeowner uses their home equity (or a portion of the equity) as collateral.
 This is commonly known as a “second mortgage,” (the “first mortgage” is the one used to purchase your home).
 Home equity loans typically offer better rates than standard personal loans, and because the borrower uses their property as collateral, lenders are often willing to give better terms and ignore less-than-perfect credit scores.
 Any homeowner can apply for a home equity loan.
 The maximum amount varies by lender, but it can generally reach around 125% of the value of your home.
 For example, if your home is worth $400,000, you may be able to borrow up to $500,000.